scious/documentation/docs/bask/latest.md

 Perhaps the biggest difference between your current workflow and the _Bask workflow_ centers around how we structure your local Bubble plugin folder.
 To facilitate unit testing, code minification and treeshaking, we setup three git branches.

 - `main`: This branch is the same repo that Bubble syncs to GitHub.
-We use it to store production ready code - any SSA or Visual Element code that passes unit tests, is stored stored here (after optional minification / treeshaking).
+We use it to store production ready code - any SSA or Visual Element code that passes unit tests is stored here (after optional minification / treeshaking).
 - `bask_dev`: This branch contains a human readable version of the `main` branch.
 It mirrors the folders in the `main` branch but with descriptive filenames in place of Bubble's cryptic filenames.
 It also stores your `build` and `test` scripts.
 - `bask_checkpoint`: This branch is where mature code in `bask_dev` is version controlled for future reference.

 Let's run through a specific example.
 Say we're working on a plugin called "Toolbox" that only has one Server Side action called "Evaluate Expression".
-Bask will create branches that look like:
+Bask will create GIT branches that look like:

 #### ⎇ main